Introduction

 About the Poem

 The poem has a complex form and uses alliteration.
-It had implemented a metrical form called the ‘bob and wheel’, where each stanza ends with a short half-line of only two syllables (the bob), followed by a mini-stanza of long lines that rhyme internally (the wheel) done in over 2500 lines.
+It had implemented a metrical form called the ‘bob and wheel’, where each stanza ends with a short half-life of only two syllables (the bob), followed by a mini-stanza of longer lines that rhyme internally (the wheel) done in over 2500 lines.

 Quotes – Reference of Magic